Robert Colbert: Post-Warner Bros.

-In 1968, Colbert appeared in the final episode of the first season of Hawaii Five-O.

-In 1969, he was a guest star in an episode of Mannix, "Who is Sylvia" (season 3, episode 19) where he plays an old friend of Mannix, Phil, whose wife is victim of several murder attempts.
-He was also a guest star in another episode of Mannix, "Duet for Three" (season 4, episode 13) where he plays Vic Stanley, whose friend Mart committed suicide in Hong Kong.
-Also in 1969, Colbert appeared in an episode of That Girl, "Fly Me To The Moon" (season 3, episode 23) as Air Force Reserve Major Brian James.

-Colbert also appeared as the character Stuart Brooks on the television soap opera, The Young and the Restless, from March 1973 to March 1983, being honored at the show's tenth anniversary.
+In 1968, Colbert appeared in the final episode of the first season of Hawaii Five-O. In 1969, he was a guest star in an episode of Mannix, "Who Is Sylvia" (season 3, episode 19), where he played an old friend of Mannix, Phil, whose wife is the victim of several murder attempts.
+He was also a guest star in another episode of Mannix, "Duet for Three" (season 4, episode 13), playing Vic Stanley, whose friend Mart commits suicide in Hong Kong.
+Also in 1969, Colbert appeared in an episode of That Girl, "Fly Me To The Moon" (season 3, episode 23), as Air Force Reserve Major Brian James.
+Colbert also appeared as the character Stuart Brooks on the television soap opera The Young and the Restless from March 1973 to March 1983, being honored at the show's tenth anniversary.

-Also, in 1973, he made a brief appearance in the Mannix episode, "Little Girl Lost" (season 7, episode 4), where he appeared as the victim of a murder.
+In 1971, Colbert guest-starred again on Mannix in the episode "A Choice of Evils" as spy John Phillips.
+He made another guest appearance on Mannix in 1972, in the episode "A Walk in the Shadows" as scheming businessman Carl Blake.
+In 1973, he made a brief appearance in the Mannix episode, "Little Girl Lost" (season 7, episode 4), where he appeared as the victim of a murder.
 In 1987, he appeared in the film parody Amazon Women on the Moon.

 Personal life

-Colbert was married to dancer/songwriter Dotty Harmony in 1961 for 15 years.
+In 1961, Colbert married dancer/songwriter Dorothy Marian "Dotty" Harmony (1933–2023).
+They were married for 15 years, remarrying again many years later in 2022.
 Harmony wrote for Metric Music with Sharon Sheeley and had songs recorded by Rick Nelson.
 They have two children, Cami and Clay.
 Cami is married to filmmaker Jon Freeman (Flesh Wound Films), who produces the highly successful "Crusty Demon" series of DVDs.

 Colbert is retired, though he still makes occasional cameo appearances, takes part in science fiction conventions and Western conventions all across America, and participates in celebrity golf tournaments for fundraising events.